pretix/pretix-docs/docs/topics/payment/index.md

 Setting up payment providers in pretix involves the following steps:

- 1. Enable the plugin for the payment provider
+ 1. [Enable the plugin](index.md#plugins-for-payment-providers) for the payment provider
  2. Connect to your account with the payment provider
- 3. Enter mandatory info on the settings page for the payment provider
+ 3. Enter mandatory info on the [settings page](index.md#general-settings-for-payment-providers) for the payment provider
- 4. Make optional adjustments
+ 4. Make optional adjustments, such as adding [additional fees](index.md#additional-fees)
- 5. Enable the payment provider
+ 5. Enable the payment provider for use in your shop
  6. Repeat steps 1 through 5 for each payment provider you want to use
- 7. Set deadlines and advanced settings
+ 7. Set [deadlines](index.md#deadlines) and advanced settings

 The following sections will guide you through those steps in detail.